Welcome to today's edition of the Rush 24-7 podcast.

 Now get this.

-The man of modest means is just as good as anybody else, but under our theory of government, equal justice for rich and poor alike, it does not admit that he is better and yet.
+The man of modest means is just as good as anybody else, but under our theory of government, equal justice for rich and poor alike, it does not admit that he is better.

-And yet, it's sad to see the some in the GOP take a cue from Edwards and Obama and Hillary on this economic populism argument.
+And yet, and yet, it's sad to see some in the GOP take a cue from Edwards and Obama and Hillary on this economic populism argument.

 And here's what's really frustrating about it.

-Since when, my friends, since when has the the big guy or big business got off easy?
+Since when, my friends, since when has the big guy or big business got off easy?

 Have you noticed the number of lawsuits going after deep pockets and big business when you got dry cleaners in Washington, D.C., you know, being sued for millions by a greedy trial lawyer?

-What is John Edwards' income compared to the average w average wage earner?
+What is John Edwards' income compared to the average wage earner?

-You talk, you talk about, well, the CEO makes a hundred times a thousand times what the average wage earner earns.
+You talk, you talk about, well, the CEO makes 100 times, 1,000 times what the average wage earner earns.

 What is old John's income has a ratio of the average wage earner?

-We've got a trial lawyer running in Minnesota for the U.S. Senate who made five hundred and fifty-six million dollars on one case.
+We've got a trial lawyer running in Minnesota for the U.S. Senate who made $556 million on one case.

-But you get the corporate uh the corporate arena, and far from getting off easy, we are bashing the oil companies.
+But you get to the corporate arena, and far from getting off easy, we are bashing the oil companies.

 We're regulating tobacco right out of its use.

-We're going after the the health insurance industry is the most regulated in the world with individual state mandates now amounting to a thousand.
+We're going after the health insurance industry is the most regulated in the world with individual state mandates now amounting to 1,000.

 You want to know why insurance is not affordable?